HakuTheDeadBoi/antique-watchdog/readme.md

 Scheduler over "book antique store" scrapers, allowing you to automatize controling and keeping up with second hand book issues, making you never miss any rare book!

+This is my first project on my journey to become a software developer.
+I follow (I at least hope) good practices and try to make code maintainable, modular and extensible, although they are and they will mistakes I discover and repair later.

 ## Table of Contents:

 - [Installation](#installation)